kryptco/krypton-android/README.md

 Check out `CONTRIBUTING.md`

 # Security Disclosure Policy
-__Kryptonite__ follows a 7-day disclosure policy.
+__Krypton__ follows a 7-day disclosure policy.
 If you find a security flaw, please send it to `disclose@krypt.co` encrypted to the PGP key with fingerprint `B873685251A928262210E094A70D71BE0646732C` (full key below).
 We ask that you delay publication of the flaw until we have published a fix, or seven days have